oyommy/sample.github.io/index.md

 ---
-title: Victor Pets API Reference
+Title: Victor Pets API Reference
-description: RESTful API documentation for the Pawfect Pets adoption and veterinary service.
+description: RESTful API documentation for the Victor Pets adoption and veterinary service.
 ---

 # 📘 Victor Pets API – Developer Guide

-Welcome to the **Pawfect Pets API** – your gateway to managing pets and appointments for our virtual pet adoption and veterinary service.
+Welcome to the **Victor Pets API** – your gateway to managing pets and appointments for our virtual pet adoption and veterinary service.

 This RESTful API allows partner apps and admin portals to: